EmineCerit/Classification/Telco Customer Churn Prediction/README.md

 **<span style="color:crimson;">Business Problem**

 Churn prediction means detecting which customers are likely to leave a service or stop using a product.
 It is a critical prediction for many businesses because acquiring new clients often costs more than retaining existing ones.
-We need to know: “Is this customer going to leave us within X months?”
+We need to know: “Is this customer going to leave?”
 Yes or No?
 It is a binary classification task.

 ![image](https://user-images.githubusercontent.com/83332641/230767917-ffd3edc9-7489-454d-90a9-6bf5a22a103f.png)